C-Babbage/notquitepure.io/source/_posts/T4-Templates-at-Build-Time-With-Dotnet-Core.md

 1. References the T5 nuget package as a dotnet CLI tool, allowing us to later invoke it using `​dotnet tt`​.
 2. Defines an item called `​TextTemplate`​ which includes all files ending with `​.Generated.tt.`
-3. `​`​Defines an item called `​Generated`​ which includes all the generated files matching `​*.Generated.cs`​ (if you’re generating other file types can specify more `​Generated`​ items).
+3. `​`​Defines an item called `​Generated`​ which includes all the generated files matching `​*.Generated.cs`​ (if you’re generating other file types you can specify more `​Generated`​ items).

 ```xml
 <ItemGroup>